neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 Andy Bell advocates for writing stylesheets that work at _any_ width.
-Even if you envision a few distinct layouts for different devices, write style rules that scale fluidly between those two layouts.
+Even if you envision a few distinct layouts for different devices, write style rules that scale smoothly between those two layouts.
 The upfront effort creating those rules is higher, but it results in a single design to maintain down the line.

 ## The Scaling Recipe

-We want to scale our measurements by the viewport width: the `vw` unit is a perfect fit.
+We want to scale our measurements by the viewport width.
+The `vw` unit is perfect for the task.
 A measurement of `1vw` is equal to 1% of the viewport width.

 A _very_ simple scaling font size might be: